 Fully 3-D tests indicate that time-averaging the LES model output gives results that are very similar to those of the two-equation Reynolds Averaged Navier-Stokes (RANS) models (standard k-ε, RNG k-ε, and k-ω), as shown in the fish passage videos below.

 Turbulence Movies – A Model Comparison

-In the first video, a fish passage is simulated using the direct LES turbulence model.
-LES turbulence models are useful for analyzing the magnitude of the velocity fluctuations.
-The second video shows the same simulation using the time-averaged large-eddy simulation (LES) turbulence model.
+In the first video, a fish passage is simulated using FLOW-3D‘s large-eddy simulation (LES) turbulence model to analyze the magnitude of the velocity fluctuations.
+The second video shows time-averaged results from the same simulation.
 Here a simple customization shows that the time-average LES looks very similar to Reynolds-averaged Navier-Stokes (RANS) turbulence model results.
 The third video uses the same simulation to demonstrate using the Renormalized Group (RNG) k-ε turbulence model.
 The RNG k-ε model, like most Reynolds-averaged Navier-Stokes (RANS) turbulence models, treats the velocity fluctuations as isotropic scalar values and thus damps out the time-dependent velocity fluctuations.
 The results are similar to those found by time-averaging direct LES results, as shown in the second video.

 Driver, D.M. and Seegmiller, H.L., 1985, Features of a reattaching turbulent shear layer in divergent channel flow, AIAA Journal (23), 163-171.

 Harlow, F.H. and Nakayama, P.I., 1967, Turbulence transport equations, Physics of Fluids (10), 2323–2332.